hphelion/documentation/commercial/commerical.services-compute-overview.md

 # HP Helion OpenStack&#174; Compute Service Overview #

-Leveraging OpenStack&#174;, the HP Helion OpenStack Compute Service provides a way to instantiate virtual machine instances on publicly accessible physical machines hosted in your cloud environment.
+Leveraging OpenStack, the HP Helion OpenStack Compute Service provides a way to instantiate virtual machine instances on publicly accessible physical machines hosted in your cloud environment.

 Compute allows you to work with *flavors*, which are unique combinations of disk space, memory capacity, and CPU; *images*, which are collections of files used as a base installation, typically operating systems such as Ubuntu 10.10; and *servers*, which are virtual instances created using a flavor and an image